battle-tactics-strategies

 Environmental Smoke

 Clever ninjas also manipulated existing smoke sources.
 During a raid, they might kill a guard, then toss his lantern into a stack of straw to create a fire.
-The resulting smoke served as both a screen and a diversion, drawing other guards away from the true objective.
-This type of improvised smoke was less predictable but often more effective because it appeared to be an accident rather than a deliberate tactic.
+The resulting smoke served as both a screen and a diversion, drawing guards away from the true objective.
+This improvised smoke was less predictable but often more effective because it appeared accidental.
+In the 1583 Fushimi Castle incident, a ninja infiltrator reportedly set fire to a stable, using the smoke to obscure his escape while the guards rushed to save horses.

 Tactical Applications: Espionage, Sabotage, and Escape